Staff

 Email »

-After years working in the field as a Certified Family Life Educator (CFLE), Family Mediator, Public School Educator, Women’s and Children’s Ministry Director, and Developmental Specialist, Dr. Ramsey is Assistant Professor at Tennessee Technological University in Human Ecology and serves as the Assistant Director of TN CAPS.
+After years working in the field as a Certified Family Life Educator (CFLE), Family Mediator, Public School Educator, Women’s and Children’s Ministry Director, and Developmental Specialist, Dr. Ramsey is Assistant Professor at Tennessee Technological University in Human Ecology and serves as the Assistant Director of TN Tech Center for Addiction Prevention and Support.

 Dr. Ramsey’s areas of research include Neonatal Abstinence Syndrome (NAS); training and education of foster parents; social health education in public school systems; implementation of Trauma Informed Care in helping professions; the mitigation and prevention of Adverse Childhood Experiences (ACEs)– abuse, neglect, and household dysfunction; and building resilience in children and families who have experienced ACEs and/or trauma.